 Today we will be traveling north through Chiang Rai to the border town of Chiang Khong (4.5 hr drive).
 Along the way, we will have the chance to check out several highlights including Wat Rong Khun, one of the most iconic temples in Thailand.

 Continuing onward, we will finally reach Chiang Khong, a quaint little town situated on the Mekong River.
-We will settle in to our hotel for the evening before sitting down to enjoy a lovely feast with views of the stunning landscape of Laos.
+We will settle in to our hotel for the evening before sitting down to enjoy a lovely feast with views of the stunning landscape of Laos across the river.

 Cruise the Mekong to Pakbeng, Laos